We are launching a new advanced storytelling workshop next week, and there are still spots available for those interested.

 The first five sessions will be taught by me, but Elysha will join us for the last session to bring her considerable revision and critique talent to the class.

-The dates for the workshop will be September 2, 16, and 30, as well as October 7, 14 and 21.
-Workshops are taught at Wolcott School and will make use of a stage, a microphone and stage lighting in order to allow for practice in an authentic environment.
+The dates for the workshop will be September 2, 16, and 30, and October 7, 14, and 21.
+Workshops are held at Wolcott School and will use a stage, a microphone, and stage lighting to provide practice in an authentic environment.

-If you’re interested in attending, please send us an email and we will register you for the classes.
+If you’re interested in attending, please email us, and we will register you for the classes.
 First come, first served.
 We only allow for eight participants at a time, so once I have eight confirmed attendees, the workshop is closed.